Meet Terry

 Schilling and Arnold, Architects, 1970’s.
 Oakland CA.

-Electrostatic powder coating system: gun, powder coating bottles, HI DC voltage
+Electrostatic powder coating system: gun, powder coating bottles, High DC voltage

 Art Glass Lamps In-process

-Splitting Particles: Two layers of powder glaze combined with the raku technique scorched horse tail hairs.
+Splitting Particles: Two colors of powder glaze combined with the raku technique scorched horse tail hairs.

-Bow String: Six layers of powder glaze, combined with the raku technique of scorched horse tail hairs.
+Bow String: Six colors of powder glaze, combined with the raku technique of scorched horse tail hairs.

 Borosilicate Glass